Riley-Brown/react-speech-to-text/README.md

 **Important**: When passing `useLegacyResults: false`, results will return the new `ResultType[]` array of objects.
 It is recommended to opt into the new results ASAP as the legacy results will be completely removed in a future version.

+Note: `speechBlob` will only be returned when using google cloud speech to text API as Chrome's SpeechRecognition API does not provide access to the captured microphone data

 <hr>

 ### `interimResult`